🌲 Front Range Plant FinderPlant finder

 Is Western sand cherry safe for dogs?

-No — Western sand cherry is considered toxic to dogs.
+No. Western sand cherry is considered toxic to dogs.
 Keep pets away and check with your vet.

-Find Western sand cherry near you
+Is Western sand cherry deer-resistant?

 See also